Policies, Rights, and Responsibilities

 Who qualifies for accommodations at Williams College?

-3) The person is regarded as having such an impairment which substantially limits one or more major life activities such as walking, seeing, hearing, speaking, breathing, self-care or learning.
+The ADA and Section 504 identify a person with a disability as an individual who has a physical or mental impairment that substantially limits one or more major life activities, such as walking, seeing, hearing, speaking, breathing, reading, or learning.

 Rights and Responsibilities